dannysummerlin/dannysummerlin.github.io/the-prophet/On Eating and Drinking.md

+---
+title: On Eating and Drinking
+category: the-prophet
+---
 Then an old man, a keeper of an inn, said, Speak to us of **_Eating and Drinking_**.

 And he said: